nicjohnson145/go-sheet/README.md

 ### Building and Running

-Requires go 1.16's `embed` feature
+There are pre-compiled binaries for Linux, Windows, & Mac [here](https://github.com/nicjohnson145/go-sheet/releases/latest).
+Or optionally clone this repo and run `go build`

+To run go-sheet, simple supply the path to the character yaml on the command line.
+Go-sheet will watch this file for changes and update whenever a change is detected

 ```
-go build
 ./go-sheet /path/to/sheet.yml
 ```

-If no sheet is given, the example sheet from this repo will be used
+If no sheet is given, the example sheet from this repo will be used.

-### Future Features

-* Live reload when underlying character sheet changes